 At the master's degree level, it is possible to earn a Master of Science (MS) in Forensic Science, or to pursue an MS in a more specialized area like Forensic DNA or Forensic Drug Chemistry.
 These programs go beyond bachelor's degree programs with more advanced scientific and legal coursework.
 They may also include internship and/or research opportunities.
 Some schools offer coursework online.
 These programs usually take two to three years to complete.

 Forensic chemistry certificate programs vary widely, depending on the school.
-Some colleges provide undergraduate certificates, which provide a basic introduction the field, similar to bachelor's degree programs but without any general education requirements.
+Some colleges provide undergraduate certificates, which provide a basic introduction to the field, similar to bachelor's degree programs but without any general education requirements.
 There are also graduate certificates offered for experienced professionals with bachelor's degrees who want to take more advanced courses in forensic science without committing to a full master's degree program.
 Students may also find specialized graduate certificates that focus on particular subfields.
 Certificate programs can generally be completed in one year or less.

 Students interested in forensic science should properly vet all of the schools they are considering, paying particular attention to the degree programs available at each institution and the kind of connections and courses that are available.